llvm/llvm-project/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

-The first operand is the vector value to be written to memory.
-The second operand is the base pointer for the store.
-Its underlying type matches the scalar element type of the value operand.
-The third operand is the stride value expressed in bytes.
-The fourth operand is a vector of boolean values with the same number of elements as the return type.
+The first argument is the vector value to be written to memory.
+The second argument is the base pointer for the store.
+Its underlying type matches the scalar element type of the value argument.
+The third argument is the stride value expressed in bytes.
+The fourth argument is a vector of boolean values with the same number of elements as the return type.
 The fifth is the explicit vector length of the operation.

-The :ref:`align <attr_align>` parameter attribute can be provided for the second operand.
+The :ref:`align <attr_align>` parameter attribute can be provided for the second argument.

 Semantics:
 """"""""""